estebanarivasv/EmbdMoviesAPI/README.md

 # Installation and Getting Started

-In order to build the application with its dependencies (run it just once): ´´´ ./mvnw clean install ´´´
+In order to build the application with its dependencies (run it just once): `./mvnw clean install`

-In order to run the API: ´´´ ./mvnw spring-boot:run ´´´
+In order to run the API: `./mvnw spring-boot:run`